OWASP/CheatSheetSeries/cheatsheets/Microservices_based_Security_Arch_Doc_Cheat_Sheet.md

 #### Implementation tips

 To verify definition and security analysis of the application's high-level architecture and all connected remote services analyze data collected under the following sections:
-* "Identify and describe application-functionality services";
+* Identify and describe application-functionality services
-* "Identify and describe infrastructure services";
+* Identify and describe infrastructure services
-* "Identify and describe data storages";
+* Identify and describe data storages
-* "Identify and describe message queues".
+* Identify and describe message queues

 #### Mapping to OWASP projects